Kiffy2025/Phishing-Email-Forensics/README.md

 # Phishing-Email-Forensics
-Email header analysis with SPF, DKIM, DMARC validation and domain analysis toolkit
+This toolkit provides email header analysis with SPF, DKIM, and DMARC validation, as well as domain analysis

 Executive Summary